 Department of Obstetrics, Gynecology and Reproductive Biology

-Stacey Missmer, Sc.D.
-Is appointed Professor in the Department of Obstetrics, Gynecology and Reproductive Biology.
+Sascha Drewlo, Ph.D, Is Appointed Associate Professor In The Department of Obstetrics, Gynecology and Reproductive Biology.

 Frontiers in Epigenetics in Reproduction Symposium

 Our first annual Frontiers in Epigenetics in Reproduction Symposium on May 12, 2017 in Grand Rapids was a success.
 This inaugural symposium focused on the Epigenetics on Maternal and Paternal Effects and was cosponsored by the Van Andel Research Institute and Michigan State University.
 There was a tremendous turnout and the speakers did a phenomenal job presenting.

 To contribute to For The Love of a Woman Discovery Fund, which supports new discoveries in Gynecological cancer, reproductive health and maternal infant health GO TO OUR FORM.
 For more information please contact the Advancement Office at 1-855-678-7444.